Broker License Requirements

 ** If applicant completes both Accounting and Economics, only two courses from second group are required.

 Important Note: Quite often people have completed courses from a past college degree, or from a past attempt to receive a Broker License, that will satisfy California Department of Real Estate requirements.
 If you completed a course several (or even many) years ago, that course will be acceptable if you can provide the California Department of Real Estate with a course description and proof of completion.

 Continuing education offerings do not satisfy the college-level course requirements for this examination.

 Each college-level course must be a minimum of three semester-units or four quarter-units.
 The courses must be completed prior to being scheduled for an examination.
 Copies of official transcripts are generally acceptable evidence of completed courses.
 Transcripts of other courses, submitted as an equivalent course of study in lieu of the statutory courses, must be accompanied by an official course or catalog description in order to be evaluated.

 Broker qualification courses must be completed at an institution of higher learning accredited by the Western Association of Schools and Colleges or by a comparable regional accrediting agency recognized by the United States Department of Education, or by a private real estate school which has had its courses approved by the California Real Estate Commissioner like Chamberlin Real Estate School (DRE Sponsor ID S0082).

-Courses completed through foreign institutions of higher learning must be evaluated by a foreign credentials evaluation service approved by the Bureau of Real Estate.
-See Examination Applicant Foreign Education Information (RE 223).
+Courses completed through foreign institutions of higher learning must be evaluated by a foreign credentials evaluation service approved by the Department of Real Estate.